Mukesh00700/SymonSays/README.md

 # SymonSays
-it is simple and easy to made game
+it is simple and easy to made game.